Licensing the Crossed Grain symbol

 The use of this trademark protected symbol is strictly monitored by AOECS and its Member societies.
 This is done by subscribing to a worldwide trademark watch service which notifies us of any attempts to register this trademark, or indeed trademarks sufficiently similar to the CGT, so that they can be challenged.
 If a company or producer continues with the unauthorised use of the symbol, opposition proceedings may be initiated.

 For more information on obtaining a license for the use of the Crossed Grain symbol, please contact firstname.lastname@example.org.

 Benefits of licensing the Crossed Grain Trademark (CGT) under a European license

 The most outstanding advantage is that with only one license you are permitted to use the symbol on all of your exports throughout the entire AOECS territory.
 This territory is the area in which AOECS Member societies are located, for a full list see our Member societies.

-Other benefits of licensing the Crossed Grain symbol include:
+Other benefits of licensing the CGT include: